Bodigrim/poly/README.md

 ## Deconstruction

-Use `unPoly` to deconstruct a polynomial to a vector of coefficients (head is the constant term):
+Use `unPoly` to deconstruct a polynomial to a vector of coefficients (constant term first):

 ```haskell
 > unPoly (X^2 - 3 * X + 2 :: UPoly Int)